Logiqx/gps-details/docs/devices/suunto/9-peak-pro/README.md

 ### Summary

 This is not an in-depth review of the Suunto 9 Peak Pro, simply a quick glimpse at the data.

-Initial impressions suggest that it is not looking any more closely at the Peak Pro for speed sailing, or any other Suunto watches from the same era.
+The observations suggest that it is not worth looking any more closely at the Peak Pro for speed sailing, or any other Suunto watches using the Sony chipset.